IMPORTANT PLEASE READ*** Be sure to read the information below before clicking on the Color Vinyl Gallery link.

 Machine-run color records are “melted” in the extruder prior to being pressed in the molds on the record pressing machine.
 Conversely, “hand-made” variants (such as splits, splatters, stripes, “dots”, coin flips, hand-pours, nebulas, pinwheels, and other extreme color variants), have PVC inserted into the molds by hand which does not pass through the extruder.
 Therefore, this PVC does not melt as consistently as it would if passing through the extruder.
 This causes various unavoidable issues in the hand-made color records – nonfill, noise, and chipped edges.
 The lack of consistent melt temperature makes each of these imperfections an unavoidable trade-off of making such striking color variants, and therefore should be taken into account when ordering such colors.

-Please note, there is a strict limit of 100* total handmade color copies per order (*new as of 2017 — you can order up to 200 handmade splatter color records, excluding the “OG” splatter variant).
-But, some handmade variants may be limited to even less than 100 copies (the most dramatic ones being limited to 25 copies per order).
+Please note, there is a strict limit on the number of handmade color copies per order.
+Please refer to the photos in our Color Gallery – in the Handmade folder, each photo will tell you the limit on the number of records per order in its file name.
+(Note, other than splatter, the max combined number of handmade units available in any single order is 100 copies).
 Finally, it should be noted that handmade colors cost considerably more – ranging from $4 per unit up to $12+ per unit in addition to normal color vinyl pricing, depending upon the specifics of the variant.
 We strongly encourage you to call us at (800) 295-0171 to discuss any handmade color variant before placing your order (and especially before advertising any variant for sale), so that there are no unnecessary surprises.